-It is important the storage curve survey is referenced to survey benchmarks at each site.
+The storage curve survey must be referenced to survey benchmarks at each site.
 This will ensure the volumetric survey is in the correct coordinate (MGA2020) and level datum (AHD).
 Primary and secondary measurement devices are also levelled-in to AHD.

-If a storage curve survey has been undertaken prior to the installation of survey benchmarks, the storage curve survey must be checked by the surveyor for accuracy against the survey benchmarks.
+If a storage curve survey has been undertaken before the installation of survey benchmarks, the storage curve survey must be checked by the surveyor for accuracy against the survey benchmarks.
 If they are not aligned, the storage curve survey will need to be updated or renewed by a registered surveyor.

-It is important that the AHD levels of the storage curve are accurate and align with the benchmarks so that both the secondary and primary metering devices reconcile with the volumes provided by storage curves.
+The AHD levels of the storage curve must be accurate and align with the benchmarks so that both the secondary and primary metering devices reconcile with the volumes provided by storage curves.